Details of services are set out below, showing whether

 Shipbourne Tonbridge Kent TN11 9PF

-architect to develop detailed plans for the next phase of the restoration
+with our architect to develop detailed plans for the next phase of the

-funds needed to carry out this work.
-We have some funds available for
+raise the substantial funds needed to carry out this work.
+We have some

-restoration work but much more will be needed before work can begin.
+funds available for restoration work but much more will be needed before

 applied to English Heritage for Lottery funding in 2011 and again in 2012